microsoft/hands-on-lab-serverless/docs/workshop.md

 ![Logic App Get Secret](assets/logic-app-get-secret.png)

-Next, add a new action by searching for `Http`, then fill in the different parameters as follows:
+Next, add a new action by searching for `Http`, then fill in the different parameters as follows after retrieving the cognitive service endtpoint from the **resource overview**:

 ![Logic App HTTP Action](assets/logic-app-http-action.png)